openvinotoolkit/datumaro/docs/user_manual.md

 which case it combines dataset items from all the sources into one composite dataset.
 You can manage separate sources in a project by commands in the `datum source` command line context.

+Existing datasets can be added to a Datumaro project with the `add` command.

 Datasets come in a wide variety of formats.
 Each dataset format defines its own data structure and rules on how to